casper-network/docs/source/docs/casper/operators/becoming-a-validator/recovering.md

 --session-arg "validator_public_key:public_key='$(cat /etc/casper/validator_keys/public_key_hex)'"
 ```

 Check that the deploy was successful with the `casper-client get-deploy <deploy_hash>` or by searching for the deploy hash on [https://cspr.live/](https://cspr.live/).
+Next, check the bid activation status.

 ## Checking the Bid Activation